94025721/AsdJavaGameToTrainMLModel/README.md

 The game does not run smoothly, which impacts both gameplay and the training process.
 To address this, I implemented a Quad Tree structure to optimize collision detection and enhance performance.
 However, this solution did not significantly improve the game's performance.

 ### Project Transition to Python
-Due to the persistent issues with the DQN model and performance problems in Java, I have decided to switch the project to Python.
+Due to the persistent issues with the DQN model and performance problems in Java, I have decided to switch the project to Python (can be found [here](https://github.com/plusplus-hub/SimplePyGameToTrainMLModels)).
 The Python ecosystem offers more robust libraries and frameworks for machine learning and game development, which should facilitate smoother implementation and training.

 ## Game Components